yoo-digital/config/packages/eslint-config-base/README.md

 ## Purpose

-The exported `index.js` file contains all the ESLint rules that are compatible with our [coding guidelines](https://yooapps.jira.com/wiki/spaces/FD/pages/1239187573/Coding+Guidelines).
+The exported `eslint.config.mjs` file contains a eslint config (flat-config) that is based on the recommended eslint rules for development with TypeScript.
-See the guidelines for more information.
+This configuration is compatible with our [coding guidelines](https://yooapps.jira.com/wiki/spaces/FD/pages/1239187573/Coding+Guidelines).

 This set of rules is framework agnostic.
 It only contains rules for pure TypeScript.
 This allows it to be extended for Angular or React projects.
 Extensions for these frameworks can be found in their respective packages:

 - [React](https://www.npmjs.com/package/@yoo-digital/eslint-config-react)
 - [Angular](https://www.npmjs.com/package/@yoo-digital/eslint-config-angular)